 “Today we are beginning to roll out a new option within Messenger to better support conversations about sensitive topics,” Facebook wrote.

-The secret conversations on Messenger is designed to give Facebook users more confidence when discussing personal information like illness or health issue with trusted friends and family member or transferring financial information to an accountant.
+The secret conversations on Messenger are designed to give Facebook users more confidence when discussing personal information like illness or health issue with trusted friends and the family member or transferring financial information to an accountant.

 The secret conversations on Messenger can only be read on the sender and the receiver’s device.